Further information on Sussex Watermills |

 Cox's Watermill TQ652201

 Cox's Watermill is located within the parish of Burwash and appears to have been built at the end of the 18th century.
 The builder was probably William Saunders.
 By 1839 the owner was William Brett.
 An advertisement appeared in 1881 for a new tenant for "a watermill driving two pairs of stones with about 45 acres of land and two good cottages".
 William Kingsland, the son of the former miller at Chapmans Town Windmill advertised in Kelly's Directory and could have been the last miller at Cox's Mill, as no further advertisements appeared after 1890.
-In 1996 the brick built mill was still standing, but devoid of any machinery.

 [Extracted from the Warbleton & District History Group Publication No. 12 entitled "Cornmills in and around Warbleton" by Molly Beswick]